Claude Andrey

-Claude "Didi" Andrey (born 13 June 1951 in Genève, Switzerland) is a former Swiss footballer, who most recently managed Yverdon-Sport FC in the Challenge League.
+Claude "Didi" Andrey (born 13 June 1951) is a former Swiss footballer, who most recently managed Yverdon-Sport FC in the Challenge League.

 Andrey took over FC Basel for their 1993–94 season.
 His team included the likes of Swiss international goalkeeper Stefan Huber, defenders Massimo Ceccaroni, Marco Walker, Reto Baumgartner and Samir Tabakovic, the midfielders Mario Cantaluppi, Martin Jeitziner, Admir Smajić and Ørjan Berg and the Swiss international strikers Dario Zuffi and Philippe Hertig.
 Together they won the promotion/relegation group and became Nationalliga B champions and thus won promotion to the top flight of Swiss football.
 This after six seasons in the second tier.

 He stayed with the club the next season, but was fired during the starting months of his third season.